pawn-lang/YSI-Includes/YSI_Data/y_foreach/faqs.md

 the iterator as a negative number.
 E.g. an index of `-1` cannot be from this change, but an index of `-(MAX_PLAYERS + 10)` might be.

+If you get this error see [the advice above](https://github.com/pawn-lang/YSI-Includes/blob/5.x/YSI_Data/y_foreach/faqs.md#why-does-my-loop-crash) for how to resolve this issue.

 ## Why Did You ADD Negative Array Index Access?

 As mentioned before - they are easier to spot.
 A mistake which causes a loud error that can be